berteh/mindslide/README.md

 Checkout our **[online demonstration & documentation](http://berteh.github.io/mindslide/)**!

 Mindslide is an export extension for [Freeplane](http://sourceforge.net/projects/freeplane).
-It uses the [Reveal.js](http://lab.hakim.se/reveal-js/) HTML presentation framework to make stunning slideshow presentations from your Freeplan (and possibly Freemind) mindmaps.
+It uses the [Reveal.js](http://lab.hakim.se/reveal-js/) HTML presentation framework to make stunning slideshow presentations from your Freeplane (and possibly Freemind) mindmaps.